NoriSte/ui-testing-best-practices/sections/advanced/email-testing.md

       cy.wrap(emailContent).its('subject').should('contain', 'MailComposer sendmail');
     });

-    // an easy to use bonus utily for checking spam score cy.mailosaurGetMessagesBySentTo(Cypress.env('MAILOSAUR_SERVERID'), userEmail).its('items').its(0).its('id').then(messageId => {
+    // an easy to use bonus utility for checking spam score cy.mailosaurGetMessagesBySentTo(Cypress.env('MAILOSAUR_SERVERID'), userEmail).its('items').its(0).its('id').then(messageId => {
       // does convenient spam analysis
       cy.mailosaurGetSpamAnalysis(messageId).its('score').should('eq', 0);